-Previously on Mountain Lion, in order to use Dictation you will have to be connected to the internet.
-On Mavericks, you can enable offline Dictation by going into the System Preferences > Dictation & Speech and checking Use Enhanced Dictation.
+In the latest Mac, you can enable offline Dictation by going into the System Preferences > Dictation & Speech and checking Use Enhanced Dictation.
 Do note that it’ll require a 785MB download that might take up some storage space.

-If you’ve already mastered keyboard shortcuts to improve your speed and productivity, Mavericks now comes with a text expansion feature that allows you to type a predetermined keyword to then expand it to something longer.
+If you’ve already mastered keyboard shortcuts to improve your speed and productivity, Mac with a text expansion feature that allows you to type a predetermined keyword to then expand it to something longer.
 You can access these settings in System Preferences > Keyboard > Text.

 Do note that this text expansion only works on select Mac Apps.

 Just like iOS, Mac can also automatic app updates for your convenience.
 However, if you’re one who would read the app update change log and update it yourself, you can disable automatic app update.
 Go to System Preferences > App Store and uncheck Install app updates.